The Three Stages Of Stress By Hans Selye And How To Cope

 Understanding the three stages of stress

-Anything can trigger the response, and each person has different levels of tolerance and sensitivity.
-You may notice an increased heart rate, sweating, nervous fidgeting, or feeling tense, anxious, worried, or scared as your body reacts to the cause of your stress.
-The sympathetic nervous system is stimulated, and biological changes occur to make you poised to take action.
-This reaction is part of our innate tendency towards a "fight or flight" response, which results in a burst of adrenaline through our system.
+In this phase, you may notice effects like an increased heart rate, sweating, nervous fidgeting, and feeling tense, anxious, worried, or scared as your body engages in fight-or-flight to react to the cause of your stress.
+The sympathetic nervous system is stimulated, and biological changes like an increased heart rate and blood pressure occur to prepare you to take action.
+This reaction is part of the innate human tendency towards a "fight or flight" response, which causes a burst of adrenaline through our system to prepare us to address a threat.

 Getty/AnnaStills

-The final stress stage is exhaustion, which results from your body trying to combat stress for an extended period.
-Typically, in this stage you find yourself feeling run down and having far less energy than normal.
-You may fall ill more easily as your immune system can also weaken due to stress.
+The final stage of general adaptations syndrome is the exhaustion stage, which results from your body trying to combat stress for an extended period.
+Typically, in this stage of general adaptation syndrome, you find yourself feeling run down and having far less energy than normal.
+You may fall ill more easily, as your immune system can also weaken due to stress.
 This stage is a signal that your stress is severe.
-Long-term psychological changes can occur as well, causing you to become depressed, possibly sleep deprived, or chronically anxious.
+Long-term psychological changes can occur as well, potentially causing you to become depressed, sleep-deprived, and/or chronically anxious.

-Studies have shown that life events such as financial troubles, job loss, medical issues, and breakdowns in relationships may lead to chronic or long-term stress.
-Chronic stress may increase chances of diabetes, heart disease, ulcers, viral infections, or depression.
+Stressful life events such as financial troubles, job loss, medical issues, and breakdowns in relationships may lead to chronic or long-term stress.
+Chronic stress may lead to a weakened immune system and increase chances of diabetes, heart disease, ulcers, viral infections, depression, and other potential effects of stress.

 Stress management: Tips for coping

-If you're experiencing bouts of stress and find it's affecting your daily activities, there are a few things you can do to find relief.
+If you're experiencing bouts of the stress stages and find that this frequent fight-or-flight response is affecting your daily activities, there are various things you can try to find relief.
+Practicing these techniques regularly may also reduce chronic stress and your risk for heart disease, infections, depression, and other illnesses along with it.

-First, take a moment to be aware of the signs of stress, and accept that you're unable to handle this stress without some other means of intervention.
-Accept that you need to take care of your mind and body.
+First, take a moment to become aware of the signs of stress, and then accept that you need to take care of your mind and body.
 Notice if you're feeling tense, anxious, irritable, or worried.
 Are some of your behaviors changing, such as eating habits, alcohol consumption, or work performance?
-Also, make an assessment of your physical health, perhaps even getting a physical exam.
+You might also make an assessment of your physical feelings and health, perhaps even getting a physical exam.

 Adjust your thoughts

-Attempt positive thinking.
-You might feel like it won't help, but continually making an effort to have positive thoughts about some aspects of your experience can change your attitude and make whatever you're stressed about appear less daunting.
+Making an effort to have positive thoughts about some aspects of your experience may help change your attitude and make whatever you're stressed about appear less daunting.
 Along with attitude changes, you may want to consider if you're being too self-critical or your goals are too high to achieve.
-You may find it helpful to reassess your goals and work-life balance or reconsider your belief system regarding sources of stress.
+You might also find it helpful to reassess your goals and work-life balance or reconsider your belief system regarding sources of stress.
 Also, try to be gentle with yourself and avoid critical self-talk.

 Help your body relax

-Simple relaxation techniques can help you calm down and moderate the stress effect.
-These include taking slow, deep breaths whenever needed while focusing on how your body feels.
-Try going for a walk while paying close attention to what you see and how your feet feel on the ground, rather than focusing on what you're thinking.
-Watch a TV show you enjoy or listen to soothing music.
+Simple relaxation techniques can help you calm down and moderate the effect of the fight-or-flight response.
+For example, you might try taking slow, deep breaths whenever needed while focusing on how your body feels.
+Go for a walk while paying close attention to what you see and how your feet feel on the ground rather than focusing on what you're thinking.
 Give or receive a hug from a loved one.
-Try a relaxation video or audiotape or read a book about stress management to develop new techniques that seem right for you.
+Try a relaxation video or audio track or read a book about stress management to learn new techniques that seem right for you.

 Get more rest

 Improve your sleep health by maintaining a regular sleep pattern whenever possible.
-Create a bedtime ritual to help you settle down and relax prior to bed.
-Avoid blue light an hour before bedtime and leave the phone away from the bedside when possible.
+Create a calming bedtime ritual to help you settle down and relax prior to bed.
+Avoid blue light from screens an hour before bedtime and leave your phone away from your bedside when possible.
 Avoid caffeine after noon and try a sleep-inducing tea before bedtime, such as chamomile.

-Distract yourself.
 If what you're stressed about is out of your control, attempting to distract yourself can be an effective way of coping.
 Try meeting up with a friend, starting a new hobby, getting some work done around the house, or volunteering for a local cause.
-Sometimes focusing on work helps take your mind off stressful situations.
-If you feel too stressed to manage things on your own, it's okay to reach out.
-There are other ways to cope with stress, including professional treatment to support and encourage proper mental and physical health.
-Online counseling offers a convenient way to connect with a licensed counselor who can help you cope with stress based on your specific needs.
+Sometimes, focusing on a positive activity helps take your mind off stressful situations.

 Getty/AnnaStills